Harry Belafonte

 *mother – African-Jamaican, Irish-Scottish

-Harry is the son of Melvine Clarasteen (Love) and Harold George Belafanti/Belanfanti/Bellanfanti.
+Harry was the son of Melvine Clarasteen (Love), a housekeeper, and Harold George Belafanti/Belanfanti/Bellanfanti, a chef.
 His parents were Jamaican.
-Harry was sent to boarding school in Jamaica, until his return to the U.S. for high school.
+Harry was sent to Wolmer’s Boys’ School in Jamaica, living with his grandmother there from 1932 to 1940, until his return to the U.S. for high school.
+He served in the U.S. Navy in WWII.

-Harry is married to photographer Pamela Frank.
-He has two children, including actress Shari Belafonte, with his former wife, Marguerite Byrd; and two children, including actress Gina Belafonte, with his former wife, dancer Julie Robinson.
+Harry was married to photographer Pamela Frank, until his death.
+He had two children, including actress Shari Belafonte, with his former wife Marguerite Byrd; and two children, including actress Gina Belafonte, with his former wife, dancer Julie Robinson.

 Harry’s paternal grandmother was black.
 Harry’s paternal grandfather was said to be a Dutch Jew who moved to the Caribbean.
 It is not clear if this is accurate, but there are Dutch Jews with the surname Belinfante.